 Gugulethu is finding her way in a new country, missing her grandmother, coping with racism, trying to settle in at school and looking for friends.
 She and her family are refugees from Zimbabwe

 Mr Bailey carries fear in his heart every day—fear of enemies past, fear of imagined enemies, fear of the future, fear of his neighbours.
 He carries great love too, for his wife and his daughter and grandchildren.
-All of which come crashing together when his wife— the greatest joy of his life—dies suddenly.

 The intermingling of their lives is not easy.
 It takes great tragedy to bring the neighbours together, and in many ways they maintain and enjoy their separation even through their various tragedies and occasional triumphs.